benrosen78/chrysalis/README.md

 # Chrysalis
 Ben, CPDigitalDarkroom, kirb, and veerklempt.

 This is our project for Tweak Battles #3.
-This tweak has been submitted and will be out on BigBoss next week.
+Chrysalis has been submitted and will be out on BigBoss next week.
+This package depends on [Cephei](https://github.com/hbang/libcephei).

 We've put a ton of work into this tweak and we hope you love it!